 social action

-Our intergenerational social action programme connects young people with older people in their communities to creative positive change.
-Younger and older neighbours work together to identify a common issue, developing their own social action campaign to help raise awareness and make a difference.
+Our intergenerational social action programme connected young people with older people in their communities to creative positive change.
+Younger and older neighbours worked together to identify a common issue, developing their own social action campaign to help raise awareness and make a difference.

 empower

-Empower is our online platform and support offer for housing associations and care homes.
-We work with our partners to set up and deliver intergenerational projects across the UK that boost wellbeing and increase connections among residents.
+Empower was our online platform and support offer for housing associations and care homes.
+We worked with our partners to set up and deliver intergenerational projects across the UK that boosted wellbeing and increased connections among residents.

-We’ve recently published the latest edition of The Intergenerational Press, a magazine made by older and younger neighbours.
+We published this edition of The Intergenerational Press, a magazine made by older and younger neighbours.
 Previous editions include last year’s Intergenerational Press, The Children’s Press and The Senior Press.

 Watch a cost of living campaign film made by older and younger neighbours